 Dead clicks on the webpage may take the focus away from other elements.
 For example, if a child element has an internal scroll, the webpage may need to receive a click on the body to make the entire page scroll.

 Like rage clicks, the dead clicks also represent some struggle to the visitor and bring in the scope for improving the website experience.
 Needless to say, if the user experience on your website is smooth, there would not be additional clicks that are not meant to happen.

-In any of your VWO recording, if you feel that clicks on a certain element are being wrongly classified as Dead Clicks, add these elements to the ignore list.
-To do this, go to SETTING > MORE > INSIGHTS SETTINGS and select the in the IGNORE ELEMENTS FROM DEAD CLICK field, specify the CSS selector of any element.
+In any of your VWO recordings, if you feel that clicks on a certain element are being wrongly classified as Dead Clicks, add these elements to the ignore list.
+To do this, go to SETTING > MORE > INSIGHTS SETTINGS, and select the in the IGNORE ELEMENTS FROM DEAD CLICK field, specify the CSS selector of any element.
 Using the +Add Element option, you can exclude multiple CSS selectors.
 Post this, any new clicks received on this element will no longer be shown as dead, but only as normal clicks.

 Finding and analyzing Session Recordings with struggle behavior?